The Impact of Generative Artificial Intelligence on Market Equilibrium: Evidence from a Natural Experiment: Research Context and Data

 \urldef{\urlA}\url{https://en.wiktionary.org/wiki/

-We choose the category "tachie" as the treated unit.
-The "tachie" is a Japanese term in the context of anime, manga, and video games that refers to the full-body standing drawing of a character.\footnote{\urlA} The "tachie" is exactly the style that NovelAI's generative AI produces.
-Therefore, we consider the "tachie" category as the market affected by generative AI.

-On the other hand, we choose the "wallpaper" as the control unit.
-A control unit should be comparable to the treated unit, so we do not select "live2d", "UI", and "CG" because they are beyond the scope of paintings.
-As for the rest of the categories, they are likely to be partially affected by NovelAI's generative AI, because the generative AI may only be useful with careful prompt engineering and post-processing.
-Using them as a control unit may underestimate the impact of generative AI.
-The "wallpaper" may be the best control unit because NovelAI's generative AI is unlikely to generate elaborate wallpapers.
+We select the category "tachie" as the treated market.
+The "tachie" is a Japanese term in the context of anime, manga, and video games that refers to the full-body standing drawing of a character.\footnote{\urlA} The "tachie" is precisely the style that NovelAI's AI produces.
+In contrast, we select the "wallpaper" as the control market.
+A control unit should be comparable to the treated unit; thus, "live2d," "UI," and "CG" were excluded from consideration because they are beyond the scope of paintings.
+With regard to the remaining categories, they are likely to be partially affected by NovelAI's generative AI, because the generative AI may only be useful with careful prompt engineering and post-processing, which could result in an underestimation of the effects.
+The "wallpaper" may be the best control unit because it is unlikely that NovelAI's generative AI will generate elaborate wallpapers.

-Table~\ref{table:summary} presents the summary statistics for the category-week panel dataset in this paper.
-Panel A shows the statistics for the "tachie" and "wallpaper" categories; Panel B shows the statistics for all categories. \textit{Price} refers to the average price. \textit{Volume} refers to the number of orders. \textit{Turnover} refers to the total revenue.
-The currency of \textit{Price} and \textit{Turnover} is Chinese yuan (7 yuan = \$1).
-Also, we show the price and turnover based on the upper bound, which is \textit{Price\_upper} and \textit{Turnover\_upper}.
+Table~\ref{table:summary} presents the summary statistics for the category-week panel dataset in this paper. \textit{Price} refers to the average price. \textit{Volume} refers to order volume. \textit{Revenue} refers to the overall revenue.
+The currency of \textit{Price} and \textit{Revenue} is Chinese yuan (7 yuan = \$1).
+Also, we show the price and revenue based on the upper bound, which is \textit{Price\_upper} and \textit{Revenue\_upper}.
+Panel A presents the statistical data for all orders, while Panel B displays the statistical data for only completed orders.